jstewmc/gravity/docs/identifying.md

 ```
 $g->namespace('foo.bar.baz');

-'qux.quux.corge'  // resolves to "foo.bar.baz.qux.quux.corge" (good!)
+$g->set('qux.quux.corge', 1);  // resolves to "foo.bar.baz.qux.quux.corge" (good!)
-'Qux\Quux\Corge'  // throws exception because types don't match
+$g->set('Qux\Quux\Corge');     // throws an exception because the types don't match
 ```

 That is, unless you use imported namespaces.

 ### With imports

 Imported namespaces are added to a file under an alias.
-If an alias is not explictly defined, the last segment in the namespace will be used:
+If an alias is not explicitly defined, the last segment in the namespace will be used as its alias:

 ```
 $g->use('Foo\Bar\Baz');         // uses the implicit alias "baz"
-$g->use('Foo\Bar\Baz', 'Baz');  // uses the explicit alias "baz"
-$g->use('Foo\Bar\Baz', 'Qux');  // uses the explicit alias "qux"
+$g->use('Foo\Bar\Baz', 'Bar');  // uses the explicit alias "bar"
 ```

-You can use as many imports namespaces as you like in a file.
+You can use as many imported namespaces as you'd like in a file.

 Imported namespaces are resolved before the file's namespace.
 So, if you mix services and settings in the same file, you can use a namespace for one type and imported namespaces for another: